Labour Day Picnic by the PEI Seaside with Lobster Croissants on the Menu

 Chocolate Drop Cookies

 I have always been a chocolate lover.
 These chocolate cookies were ones my Mother often made when I was a child.
 I like the rich chocolate flavour and somewhat chewy center they have.
-These cookies don’t take any uncommon ingredients or ones most bakers wouldn’t have in their cupboards.
+These cookies don’t take any uncommon ingredients or ones most serious bakers wouldn’t have in their cupboards.
 Of course, using the best cocoa you can find will make for a richer, more flavourful cookie.

-They are very easy to make and, being drop cookies, there is no rolling the dough and cutting out shapes and no need for any icing.
+These cookies are very easy to make and, being drop cookies, there is no rolling the dough and cutting out shapes and no need for any icing.
 Simply scoop up some dough with a teaspoon and use another to slide the dough off the spoon and on to the cookie sheet.
 These cookies can be dressed up with 1/2 cup of either chopped nuts, dates, raisins, or even chocolate chips.
 However, I don’t add any extras to them as I like the smooth texture and flavour they have on their own without any further additions.

 [Printable recipe follows at end of posting]